 My research looks at how the mind acquires knowledge through the process of comparing and analogizing.
 I am interested in how the mind perceives similar events, objects, or actions that occur across time, and how comparing and contrasting these may result in the learning of new concepts.
 I view analogy and comparison as domain-general learning mechanisms, and have explored how these mechanisms impact acquisition of numerical concepts, spatial cognition, and language learning.
 Currently I’m investigating whether and how analogical and comparison learning play a role in the development of social cognition.

 After having learned some wildly different languages, I became fascinated by the similarities and differences of structures and forms of the world languages.
 In my second line of research, I ask whether and how these language differences affect cognition and learning.

-I graduated from Ursinus College in 2012 with a Bachelors of Science.
-As an undergraduate psychology major, I experienced a few different facets of research, which has led to my growing interest in psychology and research post-graduate.
+I graduated from Wellesley College in 2017 with a Bachelors of Arts.
+As an undergraduate, I worked in a laboratory preschool, which sparked my interest in understanding children’s cognition.

 Rongzhi Liu (Class of 2018)

 Shiloh Sumanthiran (Class of 2019)